Catalogue Entry

 [1] The painting may be one of two camaieux given to the artist’s friend and painter Henri Lehmann; both pictures were returned to Puvis by Lehmann around June 13, 1866.
 See letter from Lehmann to Puvis, June 13, 1866, private collection, France; cited in Aimée Brown Price, Pierre Puvis de Chavannes (New Haven: Yale University Press, 2010), pp. 1:56, 191n236.

 [2] The painting was probably restored by artist supplierartist supplier(s): Also called colormen and color merchants.
 Artist suppliers prepared materials for artists.
 This tradition dates back to the Medieval period, but the industrialization of the nineteenth century increased their commerce.
 It was during this time that ready-made paints in tubes, commercially prepared canvases, and standard-format supports were available to artists for sale through these suppliers.
-It is sometimes possible to identify the supplier from stamps or labels found on the reverse of the artwork (see canvas stamp).
+It is sometimes possible to identify the supplier from stamps or labels found on the reverse of the artwork.
+See also canvas stamp, supplier mark, and color merchant.
 H. Vieille et Troisgros between 1873 and 1878.
 See black, oval stamp on the panel verso: VIEILLE / MD.
 DE COULEURS / Rentoile et Restaure les Tableaux / Rue Laval 35, PARIS.
 Around this same time, from April 9 to 16, 1878, the painting appeared at the Salle des Dépêches du Figaro, the newspaper’s monthly exhibition, where it was for sale.
 See “Salle des Dépêches du Figaro,” Le Figaro (April 10, 1878): 3.
 It is not clear who owned the painting at this time.

 [3] See stamp on the painting’s verso, upper left corner: TABLEAUX MODERNE/ F & J. TEMPELAERE/ 70 Bd Malesherbes/ PARIS.
 Tempelaere had their shop in the specified address from 1925 to 1939.
 See also a handwritten inscription on the far left of the verso: 9601.
 This is a Tempelaere stock number, as confirmed by Sylvie Brame, Galerie Brame et Lorenceau, Paris.
 Brame suggested the date of acquisition could be around 1927.
 See correspondence from Sylvie Brame, Galerie Brame et Lorenceau, to Danielle Hampton Cullen, the Nelson-Atkins, August 30, 2022, NAMA curatorial files.